FabricMC/fabric-docs/develop/getting-started/vscode/setting-up.md

 ---
-title: Setting up Visual Studio Code
+title: Setting Up VS Code
 description: A step-by-step guide on how to set up Visual Studio Code to create mods using Fabric.
 authors:
   - dicedpixels
+prev:
+  text: Setting Up Your IDE
+  link: ../setting-up
+next:
+  text: Opening a Project in VS Code
+  link: ./opening-a-project
 ---

 ::: warning IMPORTANT